MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 ---
 # Fixing JavaScript errors that are reported in the Console

 This article is about resolving JavaScript errors that are reported in the Console.
-For general use of the **Console** to display and resolve error messages, see [Use the Console](index.md).
+For general use of the **Console** to display and resolve error messages, see [Console overview](index.md).

 <!-- ====================================================================== -->